marcingolenia/foosball-fifa-official/backlog.md

 9. ~~Postgres - docker~~
 10. ~~Migrations or at least script to setup db~~
 11. ~~Saving things to database~~
+12. ~~Write use cases~~ - I hit 4 hours ;/
+13. Write queries
-12. Composing dependencies
+14. Composing dependencies
+15. Write acceptance tests
-13. VsCode - REST Client so others can play easily :)
+16. VsCode - REST Client so others can play easily :)
-13. Hateoas (restful api ... yeah...
+17. Hateoas (restful api ... yeah...
 Cybervadis you pranksters! :S)
+18. Simulator (client for api) that runs in docker and fires different http request at the api.